MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                     NAMES 9e613d3ebf9e        windowsservercore   "cmd"               5 minutes ago       Exited (0) 5 minutes ago   elegant_engelbart
 ```
-Run <b>docker rm <container name or id></b> to remove the container.
+Run **docker rm <container name or id>** to remove the container.

-To remove containers after they are no longer needed,  run <b>docker rm <container name or ID></b>:
+To remove containers after they are no longer needed,  run **docker rm <container name or ID>**:
 d61216e868e201c57a09288f96b8278a7d5a4818
 ```
 docker rm elegant_engelbart
 ```
-To remove container images when they are no longer needed run <b>docker rmi <image name or ID>`</b> You can't remove an image if it is referenced by an existing container.
+To remove container images when they are no longer needed run **docker rmi <image name or ID>`** You can't remove an image if it is referenced by an existing container.
 ```
 docker rmi newcontainerimage